 With the discovery of the laws of inheritance by Gregor Mendel in the mid-1800s the process of improving crop production received its first scientific basis.
 Further advances in science lead to diverse new technologies to achieve targeted and desirable changes in the nature of plants, leading to new varieties.

 Considering the crucial importance of increasing domestic plants while controlling wild ones – as MAZOUIER and ROUDART state in the quote above – the development of new varieties is socially desirable.
 However, the process of breeding new varieties depends on investment of time and economic resources.
 Within this context the Plant Breeder´s Rights system is an instrument that by delivering protection (exclusivity) aims to stimulate breeders to invest in the development of new varieties.

-Such kind of instrument, which must reconcile different interests, is a complex one.
-The aim of the present handbook is to deal with this complexity by providing the reader with a practical and critical insight in the structure of the Plant Breeder´s Rights system.
+Such a project, which must reconcile different interests, is complex.
+The aim of the present handbook is to deal with this complexity by providing the reader with a practical insight in the structure of the Plant Breeder´s Rights system.